The Worm that Turned at Jimmy's Farm

 “It’s a pigs life, being a retailer”

-Once upon a time, The Worm that Turned got a email and then a phone call from a a nice lady called Caela asking if they would like to set up a new shop on a pig farm near Ipswich.
-The owners of the company, having plenty of time on their hands because they only ran one other shop and a website, thought this would be a great idea since Ipswich is only a 3 hour drive from Nottingham and a pig farm was the ideal place to present their beautiful wares.
+Once upon a time, The Worm that Turned got an email and then a phone call, from a a nice lady called Caela, asking if they would like to set up a new shop on a pig farm near Ipswich.
+The owners of the company, having plenty of time on their hands because they only ran one other shop and a website, thought this would be a great idea since Ipswich is only a 3 hour drive from Nottingham, and a pig farm was the ideal place to present their beautiful wares.

 And so it came to pass that the owners dropped everything they were doing at the time and worked like pig farmers for a fortnight to bring the shop to the pig farm.

-Now at this point dear reader, you may be forgiven for thinking that the good people of The Worm that Turned had one or two screws loose or shall we say, the ‘The Worm’ had turned in a rather unusual direction.
-However the The Worm that Turned are not quite as daft as they are cabbage looking and they had listened carefully to what the lady had told them.
-The lady was very nice and happened to mention that the pig farm had many visitors every year and that they were just the people who would be looking for the kind of products sold by the company.
-She also let it slip that she owned the pig farm with her boyfriend, Jimmy who had been the subject of a televisual project that had brought the farm to the attention of good people of the United Kingdom at its inception, which in turn, had led to a further increase in visitors.
+Now at this point dear reader, you may be forgiven for thinking that the good people of The Worm that Turned had one or two screws loose or shall we say, ‘The Worm’ had turned in a rather unusual direction.
+However, The Worm that Turned are not quite as daft as they are cabbage looking, and they had listened carefully to what the lady had told them.
+The lady was very nice and happened to mention that the pig farm had many visitors every year, and that they were just the people who would be looking for the kind of products sold by the company.
+She also let it slip that she owned the pig farm with her boyfriend, Jimmy, who had been the subject of a televisual project that had brought the farm to the attention of the good people of the United Kingdom at its inception, which in turn, had led to a further increase in visitors.

-Sadly ‘The Worm’ pig farm shop is no longer.
-The monsoon rains that arrived in the UK just days after it’s opening in 2007 officially ‘a freak event unrelated to global climate change’ coupled with Avian flu, Swine fever and a Foot and Mouth disease outbreak, made for an extremely poor summer at the farm (understatement) despite Jimmy’s undoubted celebrity.
+Sadly ‘The Worm’ pig farm shop is no more.
+The monsoon rains that arrived in the UK just days after it’s opening in 2007 (officially ‘a freak event unrelated to global climate change’) coupled with Avian flu, Swine fever, and a Foot and Mouth disease outbreak, made for an extremely poor summer at the farm (understatement,) despite Jimmy’s undoubted celebrity.
 The BBC2 programme ‘Crisis at Jimmy’s Farm’ showed that the farm also had a strong Christmas attendance and thus potentially good traffic flow of Christmas shoppers for The Worm that Turned’s fine gift offering.
-Unfortunately, by the time the shoppers reached the farm to pick up their Xmas orders many people had already done their shopping and whilst the farmers market held on the first Saturday of every month was good, the type of visitor who used the farm was predominantly there for the day out, often with children and thus did not necessarily want to buy many products other than the obligatory pack of very fine sausages.
+Unfortunately, by the time the shoppers reached the farm to pick up their Xmas orders, many had already done their shopping and, whilst the farmers market held on the first Saturday of every month was good, the type of visitor who used the farm was predominantly there for the day out, often with children and thus did not necessarily want to buy many products other than the obligatory pack of very fine sausages.

-After making a revised offer on the terms for staying at the farm The Worm that Turned reluctantly decided to leave the farm rubbing its considerable financial and emotional wounds but having learnt much from the experience.
-Stuart does miss the sausages though (and Caela) but caught up with ‘Dolly’ (one of the farm’s helpers) at a food fair recently to stock up and catch up with the gossip.
+After making a revised offer on the terms for staying at the farm, The Worm that Turned reluctantly decided to leave the farm licking its considerable financial and emotional wounds, but having learnt much from the experience.
+Stuart does miss the sausages though (and Caela), but caught up with ‘Dolly’ (one of the farm’s helpers) at a food fair recently to stock up, and catch up with the gossip.

 The physical legacy of the time there is a set of merchandise units which are now used in the Nottingham Shop and when venturing out to ‘Open Gardens’ plus, of course, the much loved Percy, a proud and noble pig who will hopefully live a long and happy life in your garden.